-We organized another stage in this study in which we introduce a novel Pareto simulations framework to conduct fair comparisons among different optimal configurations of the exoskeletons by taking advantage of Pareto optimization methods.
+We organized another stage in this study in which we introduce a novel Pareto simulation framework to conduct fair comparisons among different optimal configurations of the exoskeletons by taking advantage of Pareto optimization methods.
 Through this phase of the study, we showed that both constrained devices could provide practically the same assistance delivered by the ideal exoskeletons using lower power in both actuators.
 Although both devices demonstrated similar optimal trade-off curves, we showed that the optimal configurations of these devices were considerably different and had different effects on the muscle activations of assisted subjects.
 Additionally, it was shown that optimal monoarticular exoskeletons tended to operate in the high peak torque regions compared to the biarticular exoskeleton, especially on the hip joint.
 The biarticular device showed more robust performance by loading subjects than the monoarticular device.
 The monoarticular hip actuator demonstrated high within optimal devices and between load condition variations, which complicates designing a general device.
-Moreover, through joint reaction forces and moments analyses, we showed the resemblance of the reaction forces and moments of subjects assisted with constrained devices to reaction forces and moments of subjects assisted with ideal devices.
+Moreover, through joint reaction forces and moments analyses, we demonstrated the resemblance of the reaction forces and moments of subjects assisted with constrained devices to reaction forces and moments of subjects assisted with ideal devices.
 Finally, the analysis of regeneratable power helped us gain insight into how regeneration could considerably affect the power consumption of devices.

 The last stage of this study was dedicated to investigating the effect of inertial properties of optimal devices (i.e., optimal solutions on Pareto front curves) on the metabolic expenditure of assisted subjects on the metabolic rate of assisted subjects.
 To conduct this study, we adopted the model developed to estimate the metabolic rate of subjects mounted with the additional masses and performed offline simulations.
 Along with these simulations, we proposed a modification of the augmentation factor to measure metabolic power change due to carrying the exoskeleton to assess the performance of the optimal device.
 Through this phase of the study, we showed that both devices were substantially affected by considering their inertial properties, and this effect was more severe on the monoarticular device due to its kinematic design.
-Although high torque was required for monoarticular to have a positive effect on the subjects, non of high torque devices showed optimal performance, which complicates designing an efficient monoarticular device.
+Although high torque was required for the monoarticular exoskeleton to have a positive effect on the subjects, none of the high torque devices showed optimal performance, which complicates designing an efficient monoarticular device.
 We showed that keeping the knee actuator near to the hip joint or grounding it to the shank instead of the thigh can notably improve the performance of the monoarticular device.